-A couple months ago my therapist, YES MY THERAPIST, told me I needed an office of my own.
+A couple months ago I realized I really need an office of my own.
 I’ve been working in an office/study/playroom in the front room of our house and it’s been driving me slowly crazy.
 I really needed a space of my own, someplace to go to close the door and make conference calls.
 Someplace besides my closet, where I was working/hiding from the kids while making cross country business calls and silently slamming my bum against the locked door to keep the children out.

 I love the study, but I’ve outgrown it.
 So Viktor and I sat down and had a heart to heart, and tried to figure out how to carve some office space out in our home.
 Turns out, we’ve been sitting on gold.